selwynsimsek/lisp-o-motive/README.markdown

 and lisp-o-motive will read the credentials upon being loaded.

-4. Establish a connection using `(lisp-o-motive::setup-connection)`.
+4. Establish a connection using `(lisp-o-motive:setup-connection)`.

 # Installation